RajuVarghese/DevDataProducts/README.md

 * the right panel displays the data of the chosen items

 # The Pitch
-The R Presentation has 5 slides (a requirement of the project) in one file (tiapp.Rpres) and it describes the shiny application.
-It includes a chunk of R code as required.
+The [R Presentation](http://rpubs.com/RajuVarghese/74602) has 5 slides (a requirement of the project) in one file (tiapp.Rpres) and it describes the shiny application.
+It includes a chunk of R code, as required.

 # The License
 The code listed here may be used for any purpose.
 I accept no responsibility for it.